hantablack9/multivariate-temp-forecast/CONTRIBUTING.md

 ## Write Documentation

-multivariate-ts-forecasting could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+multivariate-temp-forecast could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/hantablack9/multivariate-ts-forecasting/issues.
+The best way to send feedback is to file an issue at https://github.com/hantablack9/multivariate-temp-forecast/issues.

 If you are proposing a new feature: